iivanoo/covid-apps-observer/data/data_us/reports/resources/com.soc.mycolorado___4.2/report.md

 <img src="5_star_reviews_wordcloud.png" alt="com.soc.mycolorado 5 reviews"/>
 </p>

+> Great if u lost ur ID I'm able to go to dispo and for cigarettes<br> :date: __2021-03-31 15:20:19__

+> I think this is great.
+I love being able to switch out what info is visible on my ID.
+I just wish when I tried to use it, the other person didn't think I was tricking them.<br> :date: __2021-03-30 03:59:32__

 > Very exceptional app<br> :date: __2021-03-28 03:40:48__

 > Great way to step into the future of technology 🙌 👏<br> :date: __2021-03-22 16:45:37__